 He nodded in agreement.
 "But who are they targeting, collectively?
 I can't find any parallels between those who are missing and those who have been killed."

 I shrugged, lost myself.
 There was a long moment of perturbed silence at the table.
 No one had eaten anything.

 "Strays."
 Remus said, suddenly.
 We all looked at him.
 He hadn't said a word since I'd arrived at breakfast.

 "Strays?"
 Lily questioned.
 “What’s a stray?”

-"Someone who strays from society, someone who doesn't accept the rules of our society, someone who isn't conforming," my chestnut-haired friend continued rapidly, in an almost incoherent stream of consciousness.
+"Someone who strays from society, someone who isn't accepting the rules of our society, someone who isn't conforming," my chestnut-haired friend continued rapidly, in an almost incoherent stream of consciousness.
 He sounded as if he'd had an epiphany.
 And I suspected that he had.
 "They're targeting outcasts.
 People they don't approve of."

-"Well, just take our most recent example," Remus continued, using his hands to illustrate his point.
+"I mean, just take this most recent example," Remus continued, motioning towards the Prophet.
 "Anna Sperrings was pureblood, right?
 But she was engaged to a Muggle."
 He shrugged.
-"Someone who's got a very specific view on how our society should function probably wouldn't like that."
+"Someone who's got a very specific view on how magical society should function probably wouldn't like that."

-"Pompous it may be," Remus continued.
-"The criminals aren't usually concerned about their character traits."
+"Pretentious it may be," Remus continued.
+"Criminals aren't usually concerned about their character traits."

-"There's a great example of a whole lot of people who already think that way sitting right over there," Sirius pointed towards the Slytherin table.
-"So I wouldn't be surprised there's a lot more of them out there in the world."
+"There's a whole lot of people who already think like that sitting right over there."
+Sirius titled his head towards the Slytherin table.
+"So I wouldn't be surprised that there's a lot more of them out there in the world."